-Fergal has been ranked in the Chambers UK Legal Guide for the past three consecutive years as an “Associate to Watch”, with the 2017 version commenting that he is “an experienced media and defamation lawyer, much relied upon by national and regional publications.
+Fergal has been ranked in the Chambers UK Legal Guide for the past four years as an “Associate to Watch”, with the 2017 version commenting that he is “an experienced media and defamation lawyer, much relied upon by national and regional publications.
 Clients say: "His advice always proves invaluable."

 Fergal graduated with an LL.B.
 (Hons.)
-Degree in Law and Marketing in 2007 where he was awarded the Sweet and Maxwell University Law Prize, before completing an LL.M in International Human Rights Law and a Masters Degree in Business Studies.
-He qualified as a solicitor in June 2013 from the Institute of Professional Legal Studies and was awarded the Mills Selig Prize in that year.
+Degree in Law and Marketing in 2007 where he was awarded the Sweet and Maxwell University Law Prize, before completing an LL.M in International Human Rights Law and a Master’s Degree in Business Studies.
+He subsequently qualified as a solicitor from the Institute of Professional Legal Studies (Queen’s University) with commendation, and was awarded the Mills Selig Prize on qualification.

 Recent cases in which he was instructed in include:

 - Aaron Hyland v Independent News and Media – Successfully resisted emergency pre-publication injunction application advanced on Art.
 2, Art.
 3, & Art.
 8 grounds, with costs to the publisher;

 - Newry, Mourne & Down District Council & Others v Newry Reporter – Multiple libel claims struck out/discontinued, with costs to the publisher;

 - Aaron Sterritt v Telegraph Media Group, News Group Newspapers & Others – Successful challenge of reporting restrictions;